mbask/fertplan/README.md

 plan for nitrogen nutrient.
 Both `fertplan` and this document depend on package `data.table` but its usage is not in any way mandatory.

+Please check out the package vignettes for:

+  - Nitrogen fertilization plan
+  - Phosphorus fertilization plan
+  - Potassium fertilization plan

 This document will walk you through a simulation of a real fertilization plan for nitrogen nutrient.
 Both `fertplan` and this document depend on package `data.table` but its usage is not in any way mandatory.

 ## Nitrogen fertilization plan

-The estimation of Nitrogen fertilization concentrations for a yearly crop is the most complex among the ones detailed in the *guidelines*.
+The estimation of the fertilization plan strictly follow the indications formulated in the regulation drawn up by the Italian Region of Lazio (Assessorato Agricoltura, Promozione della Filiera e della Cultura del Cibo, Ambiente e Risorse Naturali 2020), hereafter the *guidelines*.
+The estimation of nitrogen demand for a yearly crop is the most complex among the ones detailed in the *guidelines*.
 Nitrogen fertilization concentration in kg/ha is estimated as the net resultant of a N balance between the nitrogen pool available for the crops and the nitrogen losses.
-The N balance involves 8 flow components.
+The N balance involves 7 main flow components.
 Flows that increase N availability to the crop are \> 0 (positive sign).
 Flows that deplete soil N pool or N availability for the crop are \< 0 (negative sign).

 The N flow components include:

-1.  **A** Crop demand for Nitrogen on the basis of its expected yield
+  - **A** Crop demand for nitrogen on the basis of its expected yield
-2.  **B** Nitrogen concentration currently in the soil due to its fertility.
-This component sums two Nitrogen pools: **b1** available Nitrogen to the crop, and **b2** Nitrogen supply from mineralization of organic matter
+  - **B** Nitrogen concentration currently in the soil due to its fertility.
+This component sums two nitrogen pools: **b1** available nitrogen to the crop, and **b2** nitrogen supply from mineralization of organic matter
-3.  **C** Nitrogen leached due to precipitation during latest winter season
+  - **C** Nitrogen leached due to precipitation during latest winter season
-4.  **D** Nitrogen loss due to denitrification
+  - **D** Nitrogen loss due to denitrification
-5.  **E** Residual Nitrogen from previous crop
+  - **E** Residual nitrogen from previous crop
-6.  **F** Residual Nitrogen from previous organic fertilizations
+  - **F** Residual nitrogen from previous organic fertilizations
-7.  **G** Nitrogen supply from atmospheric depositions and from N-fixing bacteria
+  - **G** Nitrogen supply from atmospheric depositions and from N-fixing bacteria

+The final nitrogen balance is computed as the sum of its 7 components:
+\[N = \sum_{i=1}^{7}f_i\]

 ### First step: load soil analyses